 We found locals walking in traditional Ladakhi dresses from afar with the help of a stick.
 Pink-cheeked babies looked at us in an inquisitive way from the lap of their mothers.
 Broken Hindi often broke the language barrier among us.

-During the festival, at night, the Bollywood exhilarates Ladakh!
-The profound impact Indian cinema has on the subcontinent is phenomenal and transcends all boundaries with elan.
-I saw many tourists en route their way from Pangong to Leh making a spontaneous stop at the venue of the festival as Kailash Kher, Papon or Sonu Nigam chose to play their favorite songs.
+During the festival, at night, Bollywood exhilarates Ladakh!
+The profound impact Indian cinema has on the subcontinent is phenomenal and transcends all boundaries with Elan.
+I saw many tourists en route on their way from Pangong to Leh making a spontaneous stop at the venue of the festival as Kailash Kher, Papon or Sonu Nigam chose to play their favorite songs.
 Indian military convoys joined in with glee and the party was an instantaneous hit!
 Music binds us all together, even in the bitterly cold night of the dry desert area that Ladakh is!

 70 FT long hand-painted Thangka Painting